• Home

 Enter my Mexico City Travel Guide.

-This ebook is designed to be a go-to quick reference guide for this mega-metropolis, allowing you to be confident you’re hitting all the highlights without needing to do hours of research.
+This eBook is designed to be a go-to quick reference guide for this mega-metropolis, allowing you to be confident you’re hitting all the highlights without needing to do hours of research.

-This 98-page ebook covers 7 of the best neighbourhoods in the city, with the top sights and activities, the best tacos and restaurants, and an accommodation guide.
+This 98-page eBook covers 7 of the best neighbourhoods in the city, with the top sights and activities, the best tacos and restaurants, and an accommodation guide.
 You’ll find information about climate and the best time to visit, transport to and around the city, and tour recommendations.

 It’s filled with all our best tips and advice, to simplify your planning and maximise your time in this amazing city!